RTGS-Lab/.github/profile/README.md

 Research and development supports the GEMS Sensing and GEMS Learning Service Organizations at the University of Minnesota.
 Our mandate within the GEMS Informatics Center is both advance the state-of-the-art and support service offerings for other researchers.

+## GEMS Sensing
+For GEMS Sensing hardware and firmware development, see [here](https://github.com/gemsiot).

 ## Lab Interests
 Real-time geospatial systems, artificial intelligence, and machine learning in the context of agriculture.